tidymodels/infer/TO-DO.md

 - Consider re-working how p-values can be calculated (both for computational and theoretical)
   - Create a `p_value()` function?
 Maybe check to make sure that p-values don't exceed 1
   - Similarly, create a `conf_int()` function?
+  - Should the wrapper functions also include a logical `conf_int` argument?
 - Check that `stat` is calculated appropriately if `generate()` is not called
   - `order` of the arguments into the standardized statistics should be checked again
   - May require moving of `set_params()` to be after `specify()`